State Highway 87 (Karnataka)

-Bannerghatta Road (ಬನ್ನೇರುಘಟ್ಟ ರಸ್ತೆ, commonly known as BG Road) is an Indian State Highway in Karnataka.
-It connects Bangalore with the towns of Bannerghatta, Jigani, and Anekal.
-It extends for 49 km.
-It starts as a branch from Hosur Road near the Adugodi Christian Cemetery and ends at Anekal.
+Karnataka State Highway 87, commonly referred with many names Bannerghatta Road (Adugodi to Jigani via Bannerghatta), Jigani-Anekal Road and Anekal-Hosur Road. is a State Highway in the Indian state of Karnataka.
+It connects Bengaluru with the towns of Bannerghatta, Jigani, and Anekal.
+It extends for 45 km.
+It starts as a branch from Hosur Road near the Adugodi Christian Cemetery and ends at Samanduru in Anekal taluk near Tamil Nadu State border, inside Tamil Nadu it continues as Major District Road (MDR) and merges with National Highway 948 A.

 History

 In 2011, the Bruhat Bangalore Mahanagara Palike announced that the road would be widened in several places while underpasses and flyovers would be built at major junctions.

-The Government of Karnataka cleared the second phase of Namma Metro, which proposes a third line from Gottigere to Nagavara via the Indian Institute of Management Bangalore (IIM-B).
+The Government of Karnataka cleared the second phase of Namma Metro, the Pink Line is under constriction, it starts from Kalena Agrahara in Bannerghatta Road to Nagawara in Northern Bengaluru via the Indian Institute of Management Bangalore (IIM-B).
 The project was designed to significantly reduce the traffic load on Bannerghatta Road.

 Under the upgrade plans, the road was to be widened to 45 metres from 20–25 metres at an estimated cost of ₹137 crore.